 It is the thickness of the neoprene that is your insulator.
 The softer the neoprene, the thinner it will become at depth.
-A really soft 5mm suit will be half its thickness at just 2 meters (6feet).
-At 30 meters it’ll be paper thin.
+A really soft 5mm suit will be half its thickness at just 2 metres (6feet).
+At 30 metres it’ll be paper thin.

 Softer neoprene will allow over stretching, creating thin spots even before you get under water.

 The longer and deeper your dives, the quicker this will happen.